FunnelKit

 • Order tracking: It helps merchants track the progress of each order from placement to fulfillment, providing critical information to store owners and customers.
 These statuses enable you to identify potential issues and bottlenecks in the fulfillment process and resolve them promptly.

-• Customer communication: These statuses help reduce the number of inquiries and improve customer satisfaction by keeping customers informed about their orders.
+• Customer communication: These statuses help reduce support inquiries and improve customer satisfaction by keeping customers informed about their orders.

 • Inventory management: WooCommerce order status helps track when products are sold and need restocking, facilitating accurate stock-level maintenance.